Dirty Loops

 Dirty Loops is a band from Stockholm, Sweden, made up of Jonah Nilsson (keyboards and lead vocals), Henrik Linder (bass and backing vocals) and Aron Mellergård (drums and backing vocals).
 Their arrangements borrow from jazz and jazz fusion, gospel, funk, electronica, pop, and disco.
 They are known for their jazz fusion reharmonized covers of pop songs like "Baby" by Justin Bieber, "Rolling in the Deep" by Adele, Just Dance by Lady Gaga, and "Wake Me Up" by Avicii.
-They also performed the 2016 rendition of the song "Over the Horizon" for the new Samsung Galaxy S7/S7Edge by Samsung Electronics.
+They also performed the 2016 rendition of the song "Over the Horizon" for the Samsung Galaxy S7/S7Edge by Samsung Electronics.

 Background

 Jonah and Henrik were childhood friends and met Aron when all three of the band's members studied music at Södra Latin together.

 After upper secondary school, they attended the Royal College of Music in Stockholm together.
 Nilsson studied classical theory while Linder and Mellergårdh studied jazz.
 Jonah Nilsson has also studied music at Betel College in Stockholm.
 Henrik Linder attended Adolf Fredrik Music School as a child.

 Henrik Linder began his music career as a pianist at the age of four and bass at the age of 13.

 Jonah Nilsson also started singing as a child, and his parents sang in the choir of Katarina Church, Stockholm.
 At the age of 11, he began playing piano.
 He appeared as a backing singer and played piano on Danny Saucedo's tour in 2005, the same year that Danny made his debut on the TV show Swedish Idol.